-Form 1099-MISC "Miscellaneous Income" is the form businesses use to report payments to what the IRS calls "non-employees."
-The form is simple to complete; the major issue businesses have is who to send it to and when.
-Because this is a "miscellaneous" form, there are several types of payments that require a 1099-MISC.
+Form 1099-MISC, Miscellaneous Income, is the form businesses use to report payments to what the IRS calls non-employees.
+The form is simple to complete; the main queries businesses have is who to send it to and when.
+Because this is a miscellaneous form, there are several types of payments that require a 1099-MISC.

 Due Dates for 1099-MISC forms

-Gathering Information for preparing 1099-MISC forms
+Gathering Information for Preparing 1099-MISC forms

 The information for this form comes from your business records for non-employee payments for each person or business you pay for services.
 You might be paying these individuals under "Professional Fees" or "Other Payments."
-Be sure to keep track of these payments by vendor, so you can run a list at the end of the year.
+Be sure to keep track of these payments by vendor so you can run a list at the end of the year.

 Who Should Receive a 1099-MISC Form?

 Form 1099-MISC includes information on compensation paid the previous calendar year to various individuals and entities.
-You must send a 1099-MISC form non-employees you paid $600 or more to in the calendar year.
-This form is NOT used for employee wages and salaries.
+You must send a 1099-MISC form to non-employees you paid $600 or more to in the calendar year.

 The 1099-MISC is most commonly used for independent contractors and vendors who are self-employed individuals (not corporations).
 For example, a janitorial service or web developer might be in this category.

 Taxpayer ID Numbers and Form 1099-MISC

-Before you prepare a 1099-MISC for someone, you must have a valid tax ID number for this person.
+Before you prepare a 1099-MISC for someone, you must have a valid tax ID number for that person.
 You will need to get a W-9 form from each payee.
 This form includes name and address and the taxpayer ID.

 The main area of confusion in this form is whether to use Box 3 or Box 7 for non-employee payments.
 If you are in doubt about whether to use Box 3 or Box 7 to report payments to a non-employee, note the term "services" in Box 7.

-How to Deal with a Missing Taxpayer ID
+How to Deal With a Missing Taxpayer ID

 Follow this series of steps set out by the IRS:

-- Make every attempt to get the taxpayer ID, by sending the person a W-9 form.
+- Make every attempt to get the taxpayer ID by sending the person a W-9 form.

 - Document your efforts to obtain the W-9 form.
 Keep track of the attempts you made, including emails and mailings, to protect yourself from fines and penalties when the IRS contacts you.

-- File the 1099-MISC on time, including zeros in the space where the taxpayer ID is required.
+- File the 1099-MISC on time including zeros in the space where the taxpayer ID is required.